SJ-Jordaan/php-form-honeypot/README.md

-# php-form-honeypot
+# DIY contact form honeypot
-Simple php form honeypot
+Avoid those pesky spammers with just a couple of lines of code!